IhorSvidruk/Tasks/README.md

 We have the class MainThreadProgram.
 Please create three methods: Calculator, Product, and Sum.

-Method Sum() should ask the user to enter 5 numbers in the form ìEnter the 1st number:î, ìEnter the 2nd number:î etc. and calculate their sum.
-After that, it should output the message ìSum is: <sum>î.
+Method Sum() should ask the user to enter 5 numbers in the form ‚ÄúEnter the 1st number:‚Äù, ‚ÄúEnter the 2nd number:‚Äù etc. and calculate their sum.
+After that, it should output the message ‚ÄúSum is: <sum>‚Äù.

 Method Product() should generate a List of 10 consequent integer numbers from 1 to 10 and calculate their product.
 Then it should wait for 10 seconds.
-After that, it should output the message ìProduct is: <product>î.
+After that, it should output the message ‚ÄúProduct is: <product>‚Äù.

 The Calculator() method should create two threads: productThread and sumThread, and call the Product and Sum methods in appropriate threads.
 This method should return a tuple of two threads: (sumThread, productThread).